 These recommendations have been developed with the Asthma Leadership Group with the aim of addressing over-reliance on reliever medications and decreasing the number of asthma attacks.
+The core20 PLUS 5 principles and priorities underpin these recommendations.

-We will continue to support the Healthier and Fairer programme in the rollout of the regional tobacco control strategy and the aim to reach 5% prevalence by 2030, aiming to reduce smoking in households.
+• We will continue to support the Healthier and Fairer programme in the rollout of the regional tobacco control strategy and the aim to reach 5% prevalence by 2030, aiming to reduce smoking in households.

-We will ensure fair and equitable access to diagnostic testing including spirometry and FeNO (fractional exhaled nitric oxide).
-We will enable MDT training and development across the system to ensure an equitable skill set of professionals in line with the standards identified within the national care bundle and guided by the core20 PLUS 5 principles and priorities.
+• We will ensure fair and equitable access to diagnostic testing including spirometry and FeNO (fractional exhaled nitric oxide).
+We will enable MDT training and development across the system to ensure an equitable skill set of professionals in line with the standards identified within the national care bundle.